lulia0228/Document_IE/README.md

 # Document_IE

-This repo use GCN to extract entities from semi-structured document.
+This repo uses GCN to extract entities from semi-structured document.

 The main refrence : https://github.com/tkipf/gcn.